-Here in the Capitol we are all acutely knowledgeable of the fact that America is at a financial crossroads.
-The charts that project runaway national debt and national economic insolvency are not only accurate, but disturbingly and frighteningly alarming to say the least.
+Here in the capital we are all acutely knowledgeable that the charts that project runaway national debt and national economic insolvency are not only accurate, but disturbingly and frighteningly alarming, to say the least.
 And we all know that the major contributor to the crisis is the sacred cow of entitlement programs.
 America’s entitlement program policies are now hugely coming to roost on the doorsteps of the U.S. Treasury.
 Given this crisis, what wisdom can we glean from God’s Word that could aid us in solving the problem?
 May God use this Bible study in that regard.

-In 1Timothy 5 and elsewhere in the NT (cf. Acts 6:1–6; Rom.
-15:25–26; Gal.
-2:10; 2Thes.
-3:6–12; Ja.
-1:27; 1Jn.
-3:17) the Bible is explicitly clear about whose responsibility it is to form a safety net for members of society: There is a pecking order, or hierarchy of responsibility revealed in Scripture.
+In 1 Timothy 5 and elsewhere in the New Testament (NT) (cf. Acts 6:1–6; Romans 15:25–26; Galatians 2:10; 2 Thessalonians 3:6–12; James 1:27; 1 John 3:17) the Bible is explicitly clear about whose responsibility it is to form a safety net for members of society: there is a pecking order, or hierarchy of responsibility, revealed in Scripture.

-The responsibility for taking care of society’s poor and bereft first lies with the Institution of Marriage.
-God’s design is for the husband to provide for his own household (cf. 1Tim.
-5:8).
-If for whatever reason he is unable, the responsibility for provision, secondarily, falls to the children and/or grandchildren within the Institution of the Family.
-This is clear also from a close read of 1Timothy 5.
-The third tier of responsibility for caring for the poor and bereft lies with the Institution of the Church, which is also clear from 1Timothy 5.
+The responsibility for taking care of society’s poor and bereft first lies with the institution of marriage.
+God’s design is for the husband to provide for his own household (cf. 1 Timothy 5:8).
+If for whatever reason he is unable, the responsibility for provision, secondarily, falls to the children and/or grandchildren within the institution of the family.
+This is clear also from a close read of 1 Timothy 5.
+The third tier of responsibility for caring for the poor and bereft lies with the institution of the church, which is also clear from 1 Timothy 5.

 Make no mistake.
 Do not be theologically naïve!
-America’s bankrupting entitlement policies stem from previous, pervasive bad theology: The bad theology of Theological Liberalism.
-Few people today it seems tend to make the connection between political thought and its underlying historical, theological influence!
-How one views God tends to determine one’s world view.
+America’s bankrupting entitlement policies stem from previous, pervasive bad theology: the bad theology of Theological Liberalism.
+Few people today, it seems, tend to make the connection between political thought and its underlying historical, theological influence!
+How one views God tends to determine one’s worldview.
 Accordingly, the ideological war within American culture today cannot be completely understood without first comprehending the theology underlying it.

 II.
 THE FORMATIVE CONFLUENCES OF SOCIAL GOSPEL THEOLOGY

-What follows are sound bites (for the sake of the brevity—this study is already lengthy) explaining what laid the groundwork for the Social Gospel movement.
+What follows are sound bites (for the sake of the brevity—this study is already lengthy) explaining what laid the groundwork for the Social Gospel Movement.
 Keep in mind that it was acceding politicians to Social Gospel thinking who birthed the national entitlement programs.
-Again, the Modernism movement (a synonym for Theological Liberalism) captured many Fundamentalist seminaries, denominations and churches, congregants and politicians.
+Again, the Modernism movement (a synonym for Theological Liberalism) captured many fundamentalist seminaries, denominations and churches, congregants and politicians.
 And it was the Modernist politicians who enacted the entitlement programs that now threaten our nation’s future financial solvency.

 A. REASON AND RATIONALISM

-emphasized that “personal redemption for mankind” is achieved via the reformation of man’s environment.
+“If it is God’s will for all to be saved, then all will be saved” summarizes this belief system.
+Such a faulty presupposition, in opposition to Scripture, has tremendous implications.
+Originating in London around 1779, the Universalists in America held their first convention in Philadelphia in 1790.
+This helped pave the way for Nathaniel Taylor’s New Haven Theology which denied the imputation of Adamic sin, with a governmental view of the atonement (the belief that God could simply forgive everyone’s sin because He is omnipotent).
+In short, Universalism’s “gospel” denied any need for repentance from sin and instead emphasized that “personal redemption for mankind” is achieved via the reformation of man’s environment.
 The confluence of Universalism was being birthed in American thought.
-Such represented a drastic pendulum swing away from the Gospel of Scripture, which repeatedly emphasized (and emphasizes) the necessity of personal repentance from sin and belief by faith in Christ and His redemptive work on the cross.
+Such represented a drastic pendulum swing away from the gospel of Scripture, which repeatedly emphasized (and emphasizes) the necessity of personal repentance from sin and belief by faith in Christ and His redemptive work on the cross.
 In a nutshell, Universalism teaches that man is basically good.
-The tremendous implication is this: If one’s theology dictates that man is inherently good, then his failings are to be explained by his surrounding environment and social injustices.
-Therein is what needs fixing!
-Obviously this resulting world view permeates much political ideology today: Historically speaking, here is where such thinking is derived.
+The tremendous implication is this: if one’s theology dictates that man is inherently good, then his failings are to be explained by his surrounding environment and social injustices.
+Therein is what needs fixing.
+Obviously this resulting worldview permeates much political ideology today.
+Historically speaking, here is where such thinking is derived.

 C. PROGRESSIVE ORTHODOXY

-But even if we, or an angel from heaven should preach to you a gospel contrary to what we have preached to you he is to be accursed!
-As we have said before, so I say again now, if any man is preaching to you a gospel contrary to what you received, he is to be accursed!
+“But even if we, or an angel from heaven, should preach to you a gospel contrary to what we have preached to you, he is to be accursed!
+As we have said before, so I say again now, if any man is preaching to you a gospel contrary to what you received, he is to be accursed!”

-The Social Gospel then, is another religion!
+The Social Gospel, then, is another religion!

-Kant and Schleiermacher add yet another aberrant confluence of sweeping theological error: Neo- Orthodoxy.
+Kant and Schleiermacher add yet another aberrant confluence of sweeping theological error: neoorthodoxy.
 This “new” orthodoxy in essence represents full-blown subjectivism—truth is “what it means to me.”
 Gone was the propositional authority of the revealed truth of Scripture.
-Neo-Orthodoxy promoted (and today promotes) pietistic awe: true religion is based on one’s inner, subjective experience.
-Perhaps a good illustration of the prevalence of present day Neo-Orthodoxy is this: “Bible studies” where individuals state, “This is what this passage means to me” in the place of an objective study of authorial intent.
+Neoorthodoxy promoted (and today promotes) pietistic awe: true religion is based on one’s inner, subjective experience.
+Perhaps a good illustration of the prevalence of present-day neoorthodoxy is this: “Bible studies” where individuals state, “This is what this passage means to me” in the place of an objective study of authorial intent.
 Accordingly, the Bible gets its authority from my faith, versus the other way around.
-The applicable take-away point?
+The applicable takeaway point?
 Truth is derived from how I feel about things: my feelings are my authority, not God’s Word.

 E. HIGHER CRITICISM

-The last major aberrant theological wave to encroach upon the American Church prior to the Social Gospellers coming on the scene was a theologically intellectual movement that cast doubt on the authenticity of the source documents which comprise the Scriptures themselves.
-Baur, Strauss and Wellhausen were the major proponents of this assault.
+The last major aberrant theological wave to encroach upon the American church prior to the Social Gospellers coming on the scene was a theologically intellectual movement that cast doubt on the authenticity of the source documents that comprise the Scriptures themselves.
+Baur, Strauss, and Wellhausen were the major proponents of this assault.
 Baur, in his intellectual pride, asserted that neither Paul, Peter, nor John wrote the NT books attributed to their names.
 Strauss proposed that the Gospel accounts were a myth.
 Wellhausen chose to discount the miracles of the Bible.
 All three popularized a critical approach to Scripture, casting doubt in the minds of believers.
 The result: Man became the overt judge of Scripture, versus Scripture being the judge of man.

 The summation of these four confluences gave rise to the formation and distillation of Social Gospel ideology.
 What follows are sound-bite descriptors of the men who significantly contributed to the codification of the Social Gospel movement in American culture: